Dami Duro: Remix

 The remix of "Dami Duro" features vocals by Senegalese-American singer Akon.
 In a brief interview with Blue Revolution Entertainment in Miami, Davido said the song was recorded in May 2012.
 A writer for Africa Public commended both artists for their work on the remix, saying, "I like the new verse, it gave a new vibe to the track.
 Apart from the fact that auto tune makes their voice sound more similar; Akon actually did well when it came to the Yoruba aspect."

-Music video, impact and live performances

-The music video for "Dami Duro" was released on January 8, 2012, during the Occupy Nigeria protests.
-It was filmed in Lagos and directed by Clarence Peters.